 - Make sure your ad appears in the right section of any publication.

-- If you frequently advertise in the same publication or on the same website, you may be able to negotiate the best positions at no extra charge.
+- If you're a frequent advertiser in one publication or on one website, you may be able to negotiate the best positions at no extra charge.

 6. Measuring advertising effectiveness